kingsloi/philips-brothers-docs/inventory/Inventory.md

 Once the appropriate category has been created, inventory can then be assigned to that category.

 An "Inventory Item" can be anything.
-The smallest screw, to the biggest transform.
+The smallest screw, to the biggest transformer.
 What you wish to store as inventory is entirely up to you.

 * [Adding an Inventory Item](#adding-an-inventory-item)
 * [Updating an Inventory Item](#updating-an-inventory-item)